Accipiter13/GetThisCfg-Generator/README.md

 ## License

+The name DFIR ORC and the associated logo belongs to ANSSI.
 The content of this repository is avaliable under the [Unlicense license](./LICENSE), and as such, is released as part of the public domain.